Smooth spacetime might emerge from a discrete causal web. Showing how is hard.

 How smooth spacetime emerges from a bare causal set.
 Manifold sprinkling, dimension estimators, geodesic-ball volume counts, manifoldlike-locality criteria.
 The reconstruction problem is the technical bridge between fundamental discreteness and the continuum geometry we observe.

-Placeholder for a 3D visualisation of Causal Set Theory.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Causal Set Theory.
 Causal Set Theory proposes that space and time are not smooth all the way down.
 The fundamental structure of the universe is a discrete partial order: a collection of elementary events ordered by which ones can causally influence which others.
 From a distance, this discrete web of cause-and-effect looks like a smooth Lorentzian spacetime, much as a pixelated image looks smooth when zoomed out.
 The foundational slogan is order plus number equals geometry: if you know which events causally precede which others (the partial order) and how many elements there are (the count), you have reconstructed the shape and size of spacetime up to a Lorentz-invariant random sprinkling.
 Bombelli, Lee, Meyer, and Sorkin's 1987 PRL is the foundational paper.
 The program has developed in five overlapping threads: classical stochastic dynamics for how a causal set grows (Rideout-Sorkin 1999), quantum dynamics via a discrete action (Benincasa-Dowker 2010 BDG action), continuum reconstruction (manifold sprinkling, Myrheim-Meyer dimension estimators), and empirical handles (Lorentz-invariant swerves, Sorkin's 1991 prediction of the cosmological constant magnitude).
 After almost 40 years the program is technically rich and structurally distinctive among quantum-gravity proposals, but unconfirmed empirically and unresolved on its foundational inverse problem.

 If reality is fundamentally a discrete causal set, we must explain how the smooth spacetime of general relativity emerges.
 The Continuum Correspondence variant develops the mathematical tools to reconstruct distances, dimensions, volumes, and curvature from purely combinatorial causal data.
 The deep open question is the Hauptvermutung: whether the reconstruction is unique.